mkruisbrink/mkruisbrink.github.io/_posts/2022-08-09-introduction-Rstudio.md

 data() # and press <CTRL> + <Enter>!
 ```

-I dont want to use these though and because I like Star Wars I'm going to use another dataset that is provided by a package that comes with the *Tidyverse* that we just installed.
+I dont want to use these data though and because I like Star Wars I'm going to use another dataset that is provided by a package that comes with the *Tidyverse* that we just installed.

 ```R
 #starwars dataset